Morgan-Leon/yanivefraim.github.io/_posts/2015-05-27-be-ready-for-angular2-today-part1.markdown

 <p></p>
 There are several points to stop and discuss here:

-- 'phonecat-list' child componenet receives its data using 'phones' and 'filter-data' attributes.
+- ```phonecat-list``` child componenet receives its data using 'phones' and 'filter-data' attributes.
 - 'Search' method is used to receive events from child 'phonecat-search' component.
-- We use 'bindToController' to pass 'phones', via attribute, to the 'phonecat-component'.
+- We use 'bindToController' to pass 'phones', via attribute, to the ```phonecat-component```.
 This feature was introduced in Angular 1.4, but no worry, you can acheive the same results with older Angular versions as well (see snippet below for more details).
 I will use this technique with other components, as well.

 >For more information about ```bindToController``` you can read this great [post](http://blog.thoughtram.io/angularjs/2015/01/02/exploring-angular-1.3-bindToController.html).
 TL;DR: you can replace this with regular isolated scope, if you want to use older Angular versions.